kai-niemi/roach-bank/README.md

 ![architecture](diagram_architecture.png)

-Roach Bank is based on a fairly common [Spring Boot](https://spring.io/projects/spring-boot) microservice stack using frameworks like Spring Data, Spring Hateoas, HikariCP, Liquibase and more.
+Roach Bank is based on a fairly common [Spring Boot](https://spring.io/projects/spring-boot) microservice stack using frameworks like Spring Data, Spring Hateoas, HikariCP, Flyway and more.

 See the [Design Notes](DESIGN.md) for a complete overview of the different architectural mechanisms used.